bhagyaprasad01/apnea_detect/README.md

 ## dataset
-The data set was collected from a smart mattress based on piezoelectric ceramics at zhoupu hospital through yueyang medical technology co., LTD.
+The data set was collected from a smart mattress based on piezoelectric ceramics at zhoupu hospital through YueYang medical technology co., LTD.

 apnea events are derived from PSG